School of Psychology

 • Final year

-• You will have complete freedom of choice about the topics you specialise in for your final year.
-You'll study eight current topics from a list of over twenty options, taught by world experts in their fields.
+• You will have complete freedom of choice about the topics you specialise in for your final year psychology modules.
+You will study four current topics from a list of sixteen options, taught by world experts in their fields.
 A typical year’s list includes options in forensic, developmental, health, clinical, occupational, cognitive, social, and neuropsychology.
 You'll also choose to work on your own research project, supervised by one of our staff.
 All of our staff are active researchers, and all of our staff teach, unlike other universities.
 As a large school, you can be confident that we can cover almost every area.
-Current students will take the following modules in 2018/19 and 2019/20:
+Your human biology modules will bring you up-to-date with current approaches and issues in the study of the nervous system and health.

 Core modules